199911/hls-video-sharing/PITCHME.md

 # Context

 - Focus on video delivery
-- Focus on desktop and mobile web client
+- Focus on browsers

 Note:

-Will not mention detail of video recording, encoding nor transcoding Will not discuss desktop and mobile apps
+- Will not mention detail of video recording, compression
+- Will not discuss desktop and mobile apps

 ---

-## Live streaming terminlogy
+## Terms

-- Live streaming: Simultaneously record and broadcast video
+- Encode
-- Encode: Convert raw video to "portable" video format
+    - Convert raw video to "portable" video format
+- Transcode
-- Transcode: Convert video from a format to another
+    - Convert video from a format to another

 Note:

-Encode / Transcode: It may change the quality
+- Encode / Transcode: It may change the quality
-Encode ~= compile, convert raw video to some format can be played by common players Transcode ~= transpile, translate from one format to another
+- Encode ~= compile, convert raw video to some format can be played by common players
+- Transcode ~= transpile, translate from one format to another

 +++